Contralateral brain: Visual map theory

 The visual map theory was published by the famous neuroscientist and pioneer Santiago Ramón y Cajal (1898).
 According to this theory, the function of the optic chiasm is to repair the retinal field image on the visual cortex.
 The pupil in the vertebrates' eyes inverts the image on the retina, so that the visual periphery projects to the medial side of the retina.
 By the chiasmatic crossing, the visual periphery is again on the outside, if one assumes that the retinal map is faithfully maintained throughout the optic tract.

 The theory has a number of weaknesses.
 For example, the visual tracts spiral their way from the thalamic LGN to the visual cortex.
 (See figure; this path is known as the optic radiation.)
 As a result, the retinal map shows the visual periphery on the medial side.
-However, the central objective of the theory was to obtain a precise, faithful visual map with the medial field projecting to the medial sides of the visual cortex.
+However, the central objective of the theory was to obtain a precise, faithful visual map with the medial field projecting to the medial sides of the visual cortex..
+Furthermore, in individuals with non-decussating retinal-fugal fiber syndrome, where optic chiasm does not form and retinal connections are entirely ipsilateral, normal visual processing seems to be retained despite the loss of [binocular vision].

 Axial twist

 Two twist hypotheses have been proposed independently: the axial twist by de Marc Lussanet and Jan Osse and the somatic twist by Marcel Kinsbourne.
 Both of them propose that the rostral part of the head, including the forebrain, is in fact effectively completely turned around.
 As a consequence, the left and right in the brain are reversed, but also anterior (frontal) and posterior (back / occipital).
 Whereas the somatic twist hypothesis focuses purely on the morphological phenomenon of the inversions of the forebrain, the axial twist theory also addresses the development and the evolution.

-The scientific method has been used on the axial twist theory to generate empirically testable predictions, all of which were confirmed, albeit in a work by the first author of the theory.